wondrousWebWorks/portfolio/README.md

 # wondrousWebWorks()

-Thank you for viewing my project. wondrousWebWorks() is a portfolio for me as a full stack developer, including some information about me, skills, experience, a contact section, a blog and project information.
+Thank you for viewing my project. wondrousWebWorks() is a portfolio for me as a full stack developer, including some information about me, my skills, experience, a contact section, a blog and project information.
 It also includes an admin page, where the site owner can manage the site and perform CRUD (Create, Read, Update and Delete) operations.

 ## Content